AR2000AR/openComputers_codes/pm/README.md

 ### name :
 The display name
 ### version :
 The package's version.
-Version is in the format `major.minor.patch`. `minor` and `patch` can be omitted.
+Version is in the format `major.minor.patch`. `minor` and `patch` can be omitted.\
+A other valid version number is `"oppm"` for oppm packages without a version number
 ### description :
 Package's description
 ### note :